chaos999/py_prog_project/README.md

 			    and reduced that

 <h4>Issues</h4>
+		- need to add more comments to source code describing the call flows

 <h4>Execution & Usage</h4>
 	Program verified with Python Version - 2.7.5 on a Mac (OS X - 10.9.5)